 - Northern Irishman in Poland – Top 25 Sights in Starogard Gdanski

 - Northern Irishman in Poland – Browar Kociewski in Starogard Gdanski

 - Northern Irishman in Poland – Best Cafes in Starogard Gdanski

 - Northern Irishman in Poland – Best Bars in Starogard Gdanski

-- Following my feature in the newspaper and the huge response on my Facebook Page, I have decided to visit Starogard Gdański again, for one last time.
+- Following my feature in the newspaper and the huge response on my Facebook Page, I decided to visit Starogard Gdański again.
 I missed out on some sights the first time – especially the Brewery – Browar Kociewski, the Kazimerz Deyna mural, Cafe Anka and the famous prison (Areszt Śledczy w Starogardzie Gdańskim).
 I thank my readers from Starogard for these extra tips, and my friend Ola for her tips on her town – I will be back to visit and see the sights she recommended to me.
 If you are keen to meet up with me on my return, just follow and like me on Facebook or email me(email@example.com)and look out for my revisit.

 - One day I will also release the poem I wrote in the town, in a poetry book from my 120 country journey.